Joghur/graphQL-ORM-DB-typescript-node-server/README.md

 ## Installation

-  **index.ts:** if you use two different types of databases on different servers, change logic in this line in main function:
+  **index.ts:** if you use the same type of database on different servers, change logic in this line in main function:

 	const _type = __prod__ ? 'mysql' : 'postgres';